 If you have 1,000 people watch your video, and 10 people take advantage of the special gift via text message, you can reasonably assume that about 0.1% of video views lead to sales.
 If you get even more data – and account for the fact that people don’t always take advantage of offers like these – you can improve the quality of that number even more.

-- If you’re a online retailer, for example, micro conversions would be adding a part to the cart or downloading the installation instructions pdf.
+- If you’re an online retailer, for example, a micro-conversions could be something like adding a part to the cart or downloading the installation instructions pdf.
 Neither of these actions generates immediate revenue, but both of them indicate that the website visitor is interested in buying.

-- If you’re a manufacturer one or two levels removed from sales, micro conversions might be website visitors who looked up a part number, viewed the ‘dealer locator’ page, or checked the ‘rebates and special offers page.’
+- If you’re a manufacturer one or two levels removed from sales, a micro-conversion might be when website visitors who looked up a part number, viewed the “dealer locator” page or checked the “rebates and special offers page.”

 For example: Let’s say you’re a manufacturer with a “Where To Buy” page on your website.
-The ‘where to buy’ page lists all your dealers and online retailers.
-Let’s say that last quarter your company sold 5,000 units to dealers, and that 10,000 people viewed the ‘where to buy’ page during the same period.
-You could then associate 0.5 sales with every view of the ‘where to buy page.’
+This page lists all your dealers and online retailers.
+Let’s say that last quarter your company sold 5,000 units to dealers, and that 10,000 people viewed the where to buy page during the same period.
+You could then associate 0.5 sales with every view of the where to buy page.

 Tracking sales from videos can be difficult.
 In most cases, it’s going to take some math and some assumptions to arrive at a reasonable estimate.
-However, when you consider the cost of a video – from the low 4 figures to the high 5 figures – it’s important to get this right.
+However, when you consider the cost of a video – from the low four figures to the high five figures – it’s important to get this right.